-Credit unions operate under a member-owned, not-for-profit model that can offer lower fees, competitive loan rates, and community-focused service.
-Our guides break down these topics in plain language so you can better understand membership eligibility, account options, loan programs, digital banking tools, and ATM networks.
+Credit unions operate under a member-owned, nonprofit structure that may offer lower fees, competitive loan rates, community-focused service, and relationship-based banking.
+Our guides break down these topics in plain language so consumers can better understand membership rules, account options, digital banking tools, lending programs, and payment networks.

 - Credit Union Basics